Online Learning: A Modern Introduction Using Convex Optimization: History Bits

 where $\epsilon>0$ is a small constant used to prevent division by zero.
-In reality, $\epsilon$ is not necessary and removing it makes the updates scale-free, as stressed in \citet{OrabonaP18}.
-Scale-freeness in online learning has been introduced in \citet{Cesa-BianchiMS05,Cesa-BianchiMS07} for the setting of learning with expert advice and in \citet{OrabonaP15,OrabonaP18} for OCO.
+In reality, $\epsilon$ is not necessary: there should be no update when the coordinate of the gradient is 0~\citep{OrabonaP15,OrabonaP18,AgarwalAHKZ20}.
+Moreover, removing $\epsilon$ makes the updates coordinate-wise scale-free , as stressed in \citet{OrabonaP15,OrabonaP18}.
+Scale-freeness in online learning has been introduced in \citet{Cesa-BianchiMS05,Cesa-BianchiMS07} for the setting of \ac{LEA} and in \citet{OrabonaP15,OrabonaP18} for \ac{OCO}.

 AdaGrad inspired an incredible number of clones, most of them with similar, worse, or no regret guarantees.
 The keyword ``adaptive'' itself has shifted its meaning over time.
-It used to denote the ability of the algorithm to obtain the same guarantee as it knew in advance a particular property of the data (i.e. adaptive to the gradients/noise/scale = (almost) same performance as it knew the gradients/noise/scale in advance).
-Indeed, in Statistics this keyword is used with the same meaning.
-However, ``adaptive'' has changed its meaning over time.
-Nowadays, it seems to denote any kind of coordinate-wise learning rates that does not guarantee anything in particular.
+It used to denote the ability of the algorithm to obtain the same guarantee as if it knew in advance a particular property of the data (i.e., adaptive to the gradients/noise/scale = (almost) same performance as if it knew the gradients/noise/scale in advance).
+Indeed, in statistics, this keyword is used with the same meaning.
+Nowadays, instead ``adaptive learning rates'' seems to denote any kind of coordinate-wise learning rates that do not guarantee anything in particular.